 Add another annotation to the Etcd resource:

-kubectl annotate etcd etcd-main -n <namespace> druid.gardener.cloud/disable-resource-protection=
+kubectl annotate etcd <etcd-name> -n <namespace> druid.gardener.cloud/disable-etcd-component-protection=

 The above annotation will allow manual edits to Etcd cluster resources that are managed by etcd-druid.